Maxwell-Blueteam25/Kerbo_Catch/README.md

 **Why it works:**
 Domain Controllers legitimately replicate data using this permission.
-Excluding machine accounts isolates **user-initiated replication attempts**, which is a definitive indicator of a DCSync attack (e.g., `mimikatz lsadump::dcsync`).
+Excluding machine accounts isolates **user-initiated replication attempts**, a definitive indicator of DCSync abuse (for example, `mimikatz lsadump::dcsync`).

 ---